-- 16. (1) The Director shall ensure assistance to the survivors and to the families of victims and survivors of an accident which is the subject of an ongoing investigation by - (a) communicating all relevant information on time; - (b) facilitating their entry into and exit from the country; - (c) facilitating the repatriation of victims to their country; and - (d) coordinating assistance efforts by the government airlines and humanitarian organisations.
+- 18. (1) The Director shall ensure assistance to the survivors and to the families of victims and survivors of an accident which is the subject of an ongoing investigation by - (a) communicating all relevant information on time; - (b) facilitating their entry into and exit from the country; - (c) facilitating the repatriation of victims to their country; and - (d) coordinating assistance efforts by the government airlines and humanitarian organisations.

-- (2) The Director shall develop guidelines for better implementation of subregulation (1). - 17.
-(1) Where an accident or serious incident occurs in Botswana, no person shall - - Removal of damaged aircraft - (a) have access to the aircraft involved in the accident or serious incident, its contents or the site of the accident or serious incident other than the Director, Accident Investigator-in-charge or an authorised person; or - (b) move or interfere with the aircraft, its contents or the site of the accident or serious incident except under the authority of the Director or the Accident Investigator-in-charge. - (2) Notwithstanding subregulation (1) - - (a) the aircraft involved in an accident or a serious incident may be moved or interfered with to such extent as may be necessary for all or any of the following purposes - - (i) extricating persons or animals, - (ii) removing any mail, valuables or dangerous goods carried by the aircraft. - (iii) preventing destruction by fire or other cause, and - (iv) preventing any danger or obstruction to the public, air navigation or other transport; or - (b) where the aircraft is wrecked in water, the aircraft or any of its contents may be moved to such extent as may be necessary for bringing the aircraft or its contents to a place of safety. - (3) Where the Director or an Accident Investigator-in-charge has authorised any person to remove any goods or passenger baggage from the aircraft or to release any goods or passenger baggage from the custody of the Director or an Accident Investigator-in-charge, that person may - (a) remove the goods or passenger baggage from the aircraft subject to the supervision of a police officer; and - (b) release the goods or passenger baggage from the custody of the Director or the Accident Investigator-in-charge subject to clearance by or with the consent of the Botswana Unified Revenue Service, if the aircraft has come from a place outside Botswana. - (4) Where the Director or an Accident Investigator-in-charge is of the opinion that the aircraft involved in the accident or serious incident is likely to endanger or obstruct the public, air navigation or other transport, he or she may order the owner, operator or hirer of such aircraft to remove it to such place as the Director or an Accident Investigator-in-charge may indicate. - (5) In the absence of the owner, operator or hirer, or in the event of non-compliance with the instruction given under subregulation (4), the Director or an Accident Investigator-in-charge may remove or cause the removal of the aircraft and shall not be liable for any further damage that may occur during the removal. - (6) In this regulation, "authorised person" means any police officer or any officer of the Botswana Unified Revenue Service and includes any person authorised by the Director or the Accident Investigator-in-charge, either generally or specifically, to have access to any aircraft involved in an accident or a serious incident.
+- (2) The Director shall develop guidelines for the better implementation of subregulation (1). - 19.
+(1) Where an accident or serious incident occurs in Botswana, no person shall - - Removal of damaged aircraft - (a) have access to the aircraft involved in the accident or serious incident, its contents or the site of the accident or serious incident other than the Director, investigator-in-charge or an authorised person; or - (b) move or interfere with the aircraft, its contents or the site of the accident or serious incident except under the authority of the Director or the investigator- in-charge. - (2) Notwithstanding subregulation (1) - - (a) the aircraft involved in an accident or a serious incident may be moved or interfered with to such extent as may be necessary for all or any of the following purposes - - (i) extricating persons or animals, - (ii) removing any mail, valuables or dangerous good carried by the aircraft, - (iii) preventing destruction by fire or other cause, and - (iv) preventing any danger or obstruction to the public, air navigation or other transport; or - (b) where the aircraft is wrecked in water, the aircraft or any of its contents may be moved to such extent as may be necessary for bringing the aircraft or its contents to a place of safety. - (3) Where the Director or an investigator-in-charge has authorised any person to remove any goods or passenger baggage from the aircraft or to release any goods or passenger baggage from the custody of the Director or an investigator-in-charge, that person may - (a) remove the goods or passenger baggage from the aircraft subject to the supervision of a police officer; and - (b) release the goods or passenger baggage from the custody of the Director or the investigator- in-charge subject to clearance by or with the consent of the Botswana Unified Revenue Service, if the aircraft has come from a place outside Botswana. - (4) In the absence of the owner, operator or hirer, or in the event of non-compliance with the instruction given under subregulation (3), the Director or an investigator-in-charge may remove or cause the removal of the aircraft and shall not be liable for any further damage that may occur during the removal. - (5) In this regulation, "authorised person" means any police officer or any officer of the Botswana Unified Revenue Service and includes any person authorised by the Director or the investigator-in-charge, either generally or specifically, to have access to any aircraft involved in an accident or a serious incident. - 20.
+(1) An investigator-in-charge shall take all reasonable measures to protect the evidence and to maintain safe custody of the aircraft and its contents for such a period as may be necessary for the purposes of an investigation. - (2) Any person in possession of any item which may constitute evidence for purposes of an investigation under these Regulations shall hold and preserve the item and shall promptly hand the item over to an investigator-in-charge.

-Protection of evidence, custody and removal of aircraft
+Protection of evidence, custody and removal of aircraft Request from operator, State of design or